-Caregivers of free-roaming cats and low-income families with dogs and cats in the Town of Essex may be eligible to receive assistance through the Town’s 2016 Spay and Neuter Voucher Program.
+Caregivers of free-roaming cats and low-income families with dogs and cats in Essex may be eligible to receive assistance through the Town’s 2017 Spay and Neuter Voucher Program.

 Caregivers of free-roaming cats may apply for up to a maximum of three vouchers.
 Low-income residents may apply for one owned dog and one owned cat.

-Vouchers are valued at $75 each and can be used at participating veterinary clinics in Windsor and Essex County.
+Vouchers are valued at $75 each (inclusive of Harmonized Sales Tax) and can be used at participating veterinary clinics in Windsor and Essex County.

-“The intent of the program was to reduce the feral cat population in our communities, along with the nuisance behavior associated with feral cats, such as yowling, fighting and spraying.
-We were successful in getting more than 100 feral cats spayed and neutered in 2015,” says Hunter.
+“The intent of the program was to reduce the feral cat population in our communities, along with the nuisance behaviour associated with feral cats, such as yowling, fighting and spraying.
+Since the two programs began we have been successful in getting almost 750 feral cats spayed and neutered,” said Donna Hunter, Director of Corporate Services.